-< 31 Contingent liabilities and commitments
+31 Contingent liabilities and commitments

-Particulars Rupees in Lakh r March 31, 2023 < March 31, 202 a.
-Contingent Liabilities (to the extent not provided for) Claims against the company not acknowledged as data i.
-Penalty levied by National Highways Authority of India (net of amount paid under protest) [Refer note < no.32 below] ( no.32 below] [Refer note 7 II.
-Income tax demand of Rs.132.61 Lakhs for the AY 2020-21 issued by the Income tax department vide Assessment Order dated September 21, 2022 under carries 1920.
-Assessment Order dated September 21, 2022 under section 143(3) of the Income tax department vide grant of set off of brought forward loss and non considered with the income tax Act, 1961 by non 132.61 3.32 grant of set off of brought forward loss and non considering deduction under section 80G and section 80IA.
-The Company has filed an appeal before the CIT/Company has filed appeal before the CIT/ 5.52 80IA.
-The Company has filed an appeal before the CIT(Appeals), Bengaluru against the demand and management is confident of getting a favourable order. iii.
-Defaults in Tax Deducted at Source during FY 2020-21 and earlier years as per TRACES login i capital communents Composit payable by the Company in terms of Deed of Adherence with Dehli International Airport Limited (DIAL) (DIAL) 53.93 · Commitments C The Company has provided an undertaking to ICICI Bank Limited to deposit the amount received against the sale of Compulsorily Convertible Depositures of Value Limited to deposit the amount received against 3,147.85 Cavailed by GMR Power and Urban Infra Limited [GPUIL], the holding company.
+Rupees in Lakh a.
+Contingent Lightlities (to the out-of March 31, 2023 March 31, 202 gent submittes (to the extent not provided for) Claims against the company not acknowledged as debt: i.
+Penalty levied by National Highways Authority of India (net of amount paid under protest) [Refer (no.32 below] - 1 ii.
+Income tax demand of Rs.132.61 Lakhs for the AY 2020-21 issued by the Income tax department Assessment Order dated September 21, 2022 under config.
+1430-161.
+Assessment Order dated September 21, 2022 under section 143(3) of the Income tax department grant of set off of brought forward loss and post considering the Income tax Act, 1961 by vide 132.61 3.3 grant of set off of brought forward loss and non considering deduction under section 80G and section 80A.
+The Company has filed an appeal before the CIT(Appeals).
+So non 80IA.
+The Company has filed an appeal before the CIT(Appeals), Bengaluru against the demand and und . iii.
+Defaults in Tax Deducted at Source during FY 2020-21 and earlier years as per TRACES login - Capital Comments Deposit payable by the Company in terms of Deed of Adherence with Dehli International Airport Lim (DIAL) ited Other Commitments ittu 53.93 The Company has provided as undertalling to the Company has undertalling to the Co The Company has provided an undertaking to ICICI Bank Limited to deposit the amount received aga inst 3,147.85 the sale of Compulsorily Convertible Debentures of Kakinada SEZ Limited to an account held with I availed by GMR Power and Linhan Infra limited to GRIP Held with I availed by GMR Power and Linhan Infra limited (CRIP).
+CICI 3,147.65 ( availed by GMR Power and Urban Infra Limited [GPUIL], the holding company. ties